France to unveil pension overhaul in test for Macron | Politics

 Macron has said the French must work longer to balance the pension budget - one of the most costly in the industrialised world.
 Most French workers currently retire at 62 -- some with jobs deemed to be challenging such as police officers and prison guards can draw a full pension up to a decade earlier -- but are now expected to be told to work two or three years longer.

+For them, 64 or 65 doesn't matter much.
+Either is a no-go.
+"It's one slap in the face after another," bemoaned 56-year-old Frederic Perdriel during a small protest in the western city of Rennes.
+"There are other ways to finance the pension system than raising the retirement age."

-In an effort to soften opposition, Macron has offered sweeteners including a guaranteed minimum pension of 1,200 euros for new entrants to the labour market.
+In an effort to soften opposition, Macron has offered sweeteners including a guaranteed minimum pension of 1,200 euros for new retirees.
 Those in jobs where the retirement age is earlier will maintain that perk, but will be expected to work the same number of extra years as the wider labour force.

-There are scant signs the concessions will be enough to dampen public opposition.
+Macron loyalists acknowledge the concessions will unlikely be enough to dampen public opposition.
 "We are determined to see this reform through," said Marc Ferracci, a lawmaker from Macron's ruling Renaissance alliance.
 "Every pension reform in the past has led to a strong mobilisation in the streets - so we expect that."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)